-The Compassionate Community hub, co-ordinated by B&NES 3rd Sector Group with support from ourselves at Virgin Care in BaNES, Bath & North East Somerset Council and the NHS, has made more than 500 referrals to experts and volunteers from people needing help with food, mental health, wellbeing and welfare.
+The Compassionate Community hub, co-ordinated by B&NES 3rd Sector Group with support from Virgin Care in BaNES, Bath & North East Somerset Council and the NHS, has made more than 500 referrals to experts and volunteers from people needing help with food, mental health, wellbeing and welfare.

 The hub works closely with food banks and volunteers to ensure people can access direct support when they need it.
 The first weekend alone saw around 50 people receive help, including 12 urgent food and medication deliveries to their doorsteps.

 The team has already contacted more than 200 people from an initial list of 278 people in the district who need to be shielded and are therefore unable to leave their homes for 12 weeks, due to them being at very high risk of severe illness from Covid-19 because of an underlying health condition.

 The Compassionate Community telephone line is 0300 247 0050 and is open seven days a week from 9am to 5pm.
 It will be closed on Easter Sunday to allow the volunteers a well-earned rest.

 Councillor Dine Romero, council leader, said: “It’s testament to the community spirit in Bath and North East Somerset that we are all pulling together to support those most in need through this extraordinary time.
 I would like to thank 3SG, Virgin Care, our other partners and all the volunteers for working tirelessly to ensure people are getting the food and medications they need.
 They are making a huge difference to vulnerable people’s ability to cope with the pandemic.”